Sam-0330/Complaint-App/README.md

 # Complaint-App
-I have created a complaint app where Student and Head of Departments can use it.
+I have created a complaint app where Students and Head of Departments can use it.
 Student have the option to post the complaints and view the status and the Head of Departments can view and update the status.